arslanberkeozgur/OpenGLGameEngine/README.md

 ## Files
 ### GLManager.h
-This file defines the engine : everything the user will interact when making his/her game.
+This file defines the engine : everything the user will interact with when making his/her game.
 Inside, it defines the class GLManager, which the user needs to inherit from when making his/her game.

 #### Functions